All Episodes

 Like, for example, if you look at the shooting in Dayton or the shooting in El Paso, we need more gun control.

-We need no more background checks.
+We need more background checks.

-They passed the background checks.
+They pass the background checks.

 That's not the answer.

-Now Beto Bozo is now saying, well, we need to take people's guns away.
+Now, Beto Bozo is now saying, well, we need to take people's guns away.

 That's not the answer either.

-No, it's not the answer because uh if you look into these policies that I talk about, like he, the Dayton shooter, you brought it up, he threatened people's lives, wasn't arrested when he did that.
+No, it's not the answer because if you look into these policies that I talk about, like he, the Dayton shooter, you brought it up, he threatened people's lives, wasn't arrested when he did that.

-He had a rape list, wasn't arrested, and they all knew he was gonna be the shooter, never arrested.
+And they all knew he was going to be the shooter, never arrested.

 What good is a background check if they don't arrest criminals when they threaten people's lives?